streamanalyze/sa.documentation/README.md

 Returns all peers managed by the name server on this computer.
 You need not be member of federation to run the function.

 5.2 Peer queries and views
-Once you have established connections to Amos II peers you can define views of data from your peers.
+Once you have established connections to sa.amos peers you can define views of data from your peers.
 You first have to import the meta-data about selected types and functions from the peers.
 This is done by defining proxy types and proxy functions [RJK03] using the system function import_types: import_types(Vector of Charstring typenames,  Charstring p)-> Bag of Type pt defines proxy types pt for types named typenames in peer p.
 Proxy functions are defined for the functions in p having the imported types as only argument.
 Inheritance among defined proxy types  is imported according to the corresponding  inheritance relationships between imported types in the peer p.
 Once the proxy types and functions are defined they can transparently be queried.
 Proxy types can be references using @ notation to reference types in other peers.